Dean Martin: Later career

 For nearly a decade, Martin had recorded as many as four albums a year for Reprise Records.
-Martin recorded his final Reprise album, Once in a While in 1974, which was not issued until 1978.
+Martin recorded his final Reprise album, Once in a While, in 1974, which was not issued until 1978.
 His final recordings were made for Warner Bros.
 Records.
 The Nashville Sessions was released in 1983, from which he had a hit with "(I Think That I Just Wrote) My First Country Song", which was recorded with Conway Twitty and made a respectable showing on the country charts.
 A follow-up single, "L.A.
 Is My Home"/"Drinking Champagne", came in 1985.
 The 1974 film drama Mr. Ricco marked Martin's final starring role, in which he played a criminal defense lawyer.

-In 1972, he filed for divorce from his second wife, Jeanne.
+In 1972, Martin filed for divorce from his second wife, Jeanne.
 A week later, his business partnership with the Riviera hotel in Las Vegas dissolved amid reports of the casino's refusal to agree to Martin's request to perform only once a night.
-He joined the MGM Grand Hotel and Casino, where he was the featured performer on the hotel's opening night of December 23, 1973, and his contract required him to star in a film (Mr. Ricco) for Metro-Goldwyn-Mayer studios.
-Less than a month after his second marriage had dissolved, Martin, at 55, married 26-year-old Catherine Hawn on April 25, 1973.
-Hawn had been the receptionist at the chic Gene Shacove hair salon in Beverly Hills.
-They divorced November 10, 1976.
-He was also briefly engaged to Gail Renshaw, Miss World–U.S. 1969.
-Eventually, Martin reconciled with Jeanne, though they never remarried.
+Martin joined the MGM Grand Hotel and Casino, where he was the featured performer on the hotel's opening night of December 23, 1973, and Martin's contract required him to star in a film (Mr. Ricco) for Metro-Goldwyn-Mayer studios.